 If you have a few restaurants you want to enjoy while you are here that are nicer such as Alliance, Cook’s House, Trattoria Stella, The Riverside, and others I suggest booking your reservation ahead.
 As a local, I will book a table at these places for us and our guests when they plan their time to visit sometimes 3-4 months beforehand.

 This way you are sure to get into those places.
 Though most of them offer bar seating that can be hard to get as well and you could wait up to 1-2 hours easily on a Thursday -Sunday night in the summer.
+You may consider luxury apartments Westminster as they offer an added perk of hotel-like comforts during your long-term stay.

 Also Read: Best Traverse City Restaurants